 But that’s just a start.
 From there, your compliance or cybersecurity program will need to be maintained, monitored and reviewed routinely to ensure that internal controls are still adequate to reduce risk and achieve compliance.

-A governance, risk and compliance management solution like ZenGRC can provide several options to help you identify, meet and maintain your risk posture, including vulnerability importance and status.
+A governance, risk and compliance management solution like the RiskOptics ROAR Platform helps you identify, meet and maintain your risk posture, including threat and vulnerability importance and status.

-ZenGRC ensures you always know where you stand and what action needs to be taken to address vulnerabilities and improve your risk, compliance and security posture.
+ROAR ensures you always know where you stand and what action needs to be taken to improve your risk, compliance and security posture.